 Strengthen customer satisfaction

-Social commerce improves the customer experience which directly affects customer satisfaction.
-This seamless experience on social media means less forms and bouncing from page to page during the checkout process.
+Social commerce improves the customer experience, which directly affects customer satisfaction.
+This seamless experience on social media means fewer forms and bouncing from page to page during the checkout process.
 Paying on social media has become a smooth process with integrations like PayPal and Apple Pay, among others.

 Getting social with commerce

-People are glued to social media daily, with new users always on the rise.
+People are glued to social media daily, and new users are always on the rise.
 Jumping on the social commerce train could be the difference between improving customer acquisition or missing out on valuable customers.
 As more brands shift to adding social buying buttons, a seamless social commerce experience is on its way.
-With commerce moving to social, it’s not enough to only have an ecommerce website with no social driver behind it.
+With commerce moving to social, it’s not enough to only have an e-commerce website with no social driver behind it.